Welcome Center: A Hub of Activity

 Sesquicentennial Ichabod Plaza

 Washburn alumni, faculty, staff, students and community members have a special, first-time opportunity to purchase a personalized brick to be placed in front of the new Welcome Center and renovated Morgan Hall.
 People can personalize bricks with their name or even a message honoring friends, family or a great professor.
-To have your personalized brick in place for the ribbon cutting during the Grand Homecoming weekend, bricks must be purchased by the end of February 2015.
+To have your personalized brick in place for the ribbon cutting during the Grand Homecoming weekend, bricks must be purchased by February 27, 2015.
 Read more about the brick campaign.

 “Spaces play an essential role in facilitating learning, lifelong friendships and decisions that influence personal and professional development,” said JuliAnn Mazachek, president of the Washburn University Foundation.
 “We hope alumni and friends of Washburn University will join us in this initiative to renovate Morgan Hall in a way that complements our campus and showcases our legacy of inclusion and excellence.”